Jordan Burn

 The Jordan Burn, is the name of a stream, now culverted for much of its course, that runs through the Victorian suburb of Morningside in Edinburgh, Scotland, and was until 1856 the southern boundary of the city and county.
 It is a tributary of the Braid Burn.
+Its eastern part is known as the Pow Burn.

 The Jordan first appears so named on the Roy map of Edinburgh (1753) "in obvious allusion to its position between 'Egypt' and 'Canaan'" (see below).
 It was originally called the Pow Burn when the Wester Burgh Muir, the area that became Morningside, was first feued by the Edinburgh magistrates in 1586.
-It was also popularly known in the past as the "Braid Burn", because it marked the northern boundary of the Braid Estate, but should not to be confused with its namesake above which takes a more southerly course.
+It was also popularly known in the past as the "Braid Burn", because it marked the northern boundary of the Braid Estate, but should not be confused with its namesake above which takes a more southerly course.

 The Jordan rises on Craighouse Hill, then runs eastwards under Myreside Road and along the southern edge of the Royal Edinburgh Hospital grounds, where it is fed by the Comiston Burn from South Morningside, to the end of Maxwell Street.
 It then flows under Morningside Road between the south side of Jordan Lane and north side of Nile Grove, continuing from there under Woodburn Terrace and through the grounds of the Astley Ainslie Hospital, where it surfaces briefly.
 It then continues through Blackford until it reaches Mayfield, at which point it becomes known by its old name, the Pow Burn.
 After leaving Newington, it joins the Braid Burn at Peffermill, where it turns in a north-easterly direction.
 At Duddingston Mills the name changes again, this time to the Figgate Burn which enters the Firth of Forth at Portobello, having travelled a total distance of approximately ten miles.